darshkaushik/cough-it/README.md

 #### **Web Backend**
 The web backend is actually a Node.js application which is deployed on EC2 instance in AWS.
 We choose this type of architecture for our backend service because we wanted a more reliable connection between our ML model and our Node.js application.

 At first, we created a backend server using Node.js and Express.js and deployed the Node.js server in AWS EC2 instance.
 The server then receives the audio file in Base64 encoded form from the android client through a POST request API call.
 After that, the file is getting converted to .wav file through a module in terminal through command.
 After successfully, generating the .wav file, we put that .wav file as argument in the pre-processor which is a python script.
-Then we call the AWS Sagemaker API to get the predictions and the Node.js application then sends the predictions back to the android counterpart to the endpoint.
+Then we call the IBM Watson Machine Learning to get the predictions and the Node.js application then sends the predictions back to the android counterpart to the endpoint.

 ## Tech Stack
 <p align="center">